The

 there

-religion, which shows that they (the so-called Csangos) defended their country at the cost of life if necessary.
+are many Romanians of Roman Catholic religion, which proves that they (the so-called csangos) defended their country at the cost of their lives if necessary.

-All these prove the attachment of the Moldavian Catholics to the ideals of the Romanian people with whom they identified.
+All this proves the attachment of Moldovan Catholics to the ideals of the Romanian people with whom they identified.

 Throughout